-A Privacy Impact Assessment (PIA) is a process designed to help the University (or any organisation) identify and minimise the privacy risks presented by the development of new or changed services, procedures or policies.
-A PIA can also be used for research projects.
+A Data Protection Impact Assessment (DPIA) is a process designed to help the University (or any organisation) identify and minimise the privacy risks presented by the development of new or changed services, procedures or policies.
+A DPIA can also be used for research projects.

 Privacy risks include risks to individuals, in terms of damage and distress caused when personal data is mishandled, and organisational risks, such as financial and reputational damage resulting from data breaches.

-The outcome of a PIA should be a reduction in privacy risk and improved compliance with the Data Protection Act 1998.
-Consideration of whether a PIA is required is therefore an important stage in any project plan.
+The outcome of a DPIA should be a reduction in privacy risk and improved compliance with the UK's data protection law.
+DPIAs are a legal requirement in certain circumstances.
+Consideration of whether a DPIA is required is therefore an important stage in any project plan.

-Full PIAs should always be conducted for major projects undertaken at UEA, where there is a large amount of personal data involved, but the core principles can also be used for smaller projects or activities which impact on the privacy of individuals.
+Full DPIAs should always be conducted for major projects undertaken at UEA, where the data processing is likely to result in high risk to individuals’ interests, but the core principles can also be used for smaller projects or activities which impact on the privacy of individuals.

 - Improved transparency.
 Makes it easier for people to understand how and why their personal data is being used.

 - Reduction or elimination of risks to individuals.

 - Increased awareness of privacy and data protection issues across the organisation.